Janne Lehtiö's Group

 Team leader: Dr. Henrik Johansson

-Our overall aim is to use MS based proteomics tools to increase our biological understanding of breast cancer, define clinical subgroups, and identify biomarkers for personalized therapy.
+Our overall aim is to increase the biological understanding of the breast tumor proteome to define clinical subgroups, identify therapeutic targets and biomarkers for personalized

 Infrastructure and funding